ChaosWormz/mt_keyword_interact/readme.md

 <br>
 License MIT

-The mod automaticly grants interactact to player who entered the specifiedkeyword in chat.
+<p>The mod automaticly grants interact to player who entered the specified keyword in chat.</p>

 The commands:
 <br>/setkeyword [new keyword]